Company Logo - Home Link

 For more information check the San Francisco MTA website.

-An extra bonus: if you are buying a Visitor Passport ticket, these tickets sometimes have coupons for discounts at San Francisco attractions.
+A bonus: if you are buying a Visitor Passport ticket, these tickets sometimes save you money at San Francisco attractions.

-One of the most common discounts is for stores at Ghirardelli Square.
+One of the most common savings is at stores at Ghirardelli Square.

 So head over to the Powell-Hyde line and then hop over to Ghirardelli for a delicious ice cream sundae after your ride!